10 Washington Place

 Phonological outcomes of sound change: Sounds, like English vowels, change all the time–so our phonological systems might to change accordingly.
 I’m interested in exploring what these phonological changes would be like.
 I’ve previously approached this with respect to English phonotactics and features, and am also interested in contrast preservation/loss.

-My dissertation examines how suburbanization and language interact in the US, based on fieldwork I conducted in St. Louis, MO.
-Suburbs have a complex relationship with the city they share a metropolitan area with, and I’m interested in what effect this has on the local speech.
+In my dissertation, I examine how suburbanization and language interact in the US, based on fieldwork I conducted in St. Louis, MO.
+Suburbs have a complex relationship with the city they share a metropolitan area with, and I investigate what effect this has on the local speech.

 New York University